22 May 2019 Home Décor Trends

 Whilst neutral tones and simplicity is in, there is a fine line between being stylish and being boring.
 Therefore, mixing up and layering textures is a way of bringing excitement and individuality to your home décor.
 Textured pillows, rugs, bowls, etc are a great way to easily vamp up your home décor, whilst not over-crowding the room.

 To find out more about interior design and home décor, check out our other blog: How to revamp your bedroom without spending a fortune.
-We at Casamona write blogs about all things interior design, travel and real estate, so please have a read if you are interested in these topics!
+We at Casamona write blogs about all things real estate, travel, home décor and interior design trends so please have a read if you are interested in these topics!